m-moya/RepData_PeerAssessment1/PA1_template.md

 ```
 The total NA's were 2304.

-A strategy to for filling in the missing values could be to use the mean for the 5 minute interval calculated above.
+A strategy to for filling in the missing values would be to use the mean for the 5 minute interval calculated above.
-This was implemented by copying the daily.activity means calculated above to a copy of the original activity dataset.
+This was implemented by copying the daily.activity means calculated above to a copy of the original activity dataset, activity2.
 All NAs were then replaced with the corresponding mean values.

 ```r